World shares near record high, euro upbeat on Fed, earnings

 “We need to get used to the fact that this is not going to be a straight line.”

-Chinese tech giant shares listed in Hong Kong also buckled as Beijing summoned 13 internet platforms to order them to strengthen compliance with regulations, weighing on the Hang Seng (.HSI) index. read more
+Chinese tech giant shares listed in Hong Kong also buckled as Beijing summoned 13 internet platforms to order them to strengthen compliance with regulations, weighing on the Hang Seng index.

-Mainland Chinese shares (.CSI300) lost 0.8% while Japan's Nikkei (.N225) also shed 0.8% on position adjustments ahead of a long weekend.
-Both markets will be closed through Wednesday. read more
+Mainland Chinese shares lost 0.8% while Japan’s Nikkei also shed 0.8% on position adjustments ahead of a long weekend.
+Both markets will be closed through Wednesday.

 Oil prices took a breather after hitting six-week highs on strong U.S. economic data, on concerns about wider lockdowns in India and Brazil.